Federated Concept-Based Models: Interpretable models with distributed supervision: Additional experiments

 \subsubsection{Comparison of F-CMs Instantiations}

 We further compare how different CM instantiations benefit from the proposed federated protocol by evaluating performance under concept-level interventions.
-Figures~\ref{fig:comparison_CMs_label} and~\ref{fig:comparison_CMs_task} report, respectively, the \emph{label accuracy} and \emph{task accuracy} obtained after intervening on concepts sampled at increasing depths of the ground-truth hierarchy (Section~\ref{sec:intervention_acc}).
+Figures~\ref{fig:comparison_CMs_label}, ~\ref{fig:comparison_CMs_task} and~\ref{fig:comparison_chexpert} report the \emph{label accuracy} and \emph{task accuracy} obtained after intervening on concepts sampled at increasing depths of the ground-truth hierarchy (Sec.~\ref{sec:intervention_acc}).
 Overall, both metrics exhibit consistent trends: improvements in corrected concept predictions translate into accuracy gains, with larger gains typically obtained when intervening on upstream concepts.

 On \textsc{Asia}, the bipartite CBM variant often shows the strongest response to interventions.
 We attribute this to the small scale and limited structural complexity of \textsc{Asia}: when the concept set is compact and most concepts have short causal paths to the task, explicitly modeling concept dependencies offers limited additional benefit, while the simpler bipartite parameterization can be easier to optimize and less sensitive to graph misspecification.
-On the larger and more structurally rich datasets (\textsc{Hailfinder} and \textsc{SIIM-Pneumothorax}), graph-based instantiations—especially C$^2$BM—tend to yield stronger gains under interventions.
-In these settings, leveraging concept-to-concept relations allows corrected upstream concepts to propagate through parent-conditioned predictors, improving downstream concepts and ultimately the task.
+On the larger and more structurally rich datasets (\textsc{Hailfinder}, \textsc{SIIM-Pneumothorax} and \textsc{CheXpert}), graph-based instantiations tend to yield stronger gains under interventions, followed closely by CEMs, which have higher representational flexibility than CBMs due to their ability to encode richer concept representations.